Rawla Mandi: Timeline

 By 2000 Rawla began to decline due to droughts and lack of water in the canal.
 Many residents left the town and the people became hopeless and sad.
 The people of Anoopgarh, Gharsana, Khajuwala and Rawla Mandi started a movement against state government.
 The people of Rawla were demanding sufficient water for agriculture.
 According to them government had discriminatory attitude between people of first phase and second phase of Ignp irrigation system but government was claiming due to bad rain conditions water supply in Ignp canal had decreased and water was being given as per proportion of both phases.
 Rawla came into the news when this peasant movement became violent when a gathering of farmers entered a police station and set it afire on 27 October 2004.
 Three persons Kaluram, Mangilal, and Rajkumar died in police firing.
 A curfew was imposed on the area.

-At present, the shortage of water for agriculture is the most serious challenge for the people of Rawla Mandi.
-Now again due to positive rain conditions and water supply in the canal again this area is moving on the path of progress.
+The shortage of water for agriculture is a challenge for the people of Rawla Mandi.
+Following rainfall and the restoration of the canal's water supply, agricultural activity in the area has resumed.

 Road divider and road lights were introduced in 2011.

 2012:- Rawla Mandi Sub-Tehsil is set up and Rawla mandi will be the headquarters of this sub-tehsil.

 In 2013 area east to Rojari road (for example ward no. 11 etc.) given back to 9 psd a grampanchayat.
 Many years ago it was added to 8 psd b grampanchayat.

 2016:- Action against encroachment in land along canal began by government administration on 25 January in its first phase from bridge on Khanuwali road, but it razed 2 or 3 small buildings built within 25 feet of canal boundary.

 April:-The CCTV cameras mounted on road light poles at Rojari chowk and Shiv chowk.
 The cameras have been fixed first in Rawla Mandi at public places.

-2024 Sep 2024 Rajasthan state level school girls Kabaddi tournament was organised, where people of the town contributed and showed warmth hospitality towards guests.The schools, Gurudwara Singh Sabha, Jambheshwar Temple samiti,Anand hotel made food and breakfast arrangements.
+2024 Sep 2024 Rajasthan state level school girls Kabaddi tournament was organised, where people of the town contributed and showed warmth hospitality towards guests.The schools, Gurudwara Singh Sabha, Jambheshwar Temple samiti, Anand hotel made food and breakfast arrangements.